MrDeath404/Pong-AVBROOT-NothingOS/README.md

 platform tools 35.0.2 was released in July 2024 which is the latest version for now

 # Frist Installation
-Download lastest OTA package from releases and place it in avbroot folder
+Download lastest OTA package from releases and place it in repo folder

 Then execute following command: